ajaygunalan/AjVault/content/_index.md

 ### Hobby Grade Skills
 I have done a few tasks using my hobby grade skills, but these are hobby grade levels.
-For example, my PCB/circuits may not be optimal in terms of EMI/EMC, cost, etc. My website maybe not be secure, etc. My PID controls might be hand-tuned, etc.
+For example, my PCB/circuits may not be optimal in terms of EMI/EMC, cost.
+My website maybe not be secure, My controls might be hand-tuned, etc.

 - [[Communication-Protocols]]
 - [[Signal Processing/Computer Vision]]